Recruited: August 1941

 Codenames: Justin, Roland, Dieudonné

-Little is known for certain about the early life of Denis Joseph Rake.
-Presumably born in Brussels in 1901, his father was a newspaper correspondent and, according to Rake's memoirs, his mother was the opera singer Emma Luart, although this is unlikely; his elder sister, Esmé, who later flew aircraft as a ferry pilot with the Air Transport Auxiliary, also appears as a shadowy figure throughout his life.
+Little is known for certain about the childhood of Denis Joseph Rake, who like many other secret agents continually embroidered and camouflaged the details of his life.
+Presumably born in Brussels in 1901, his father was a newspaper correspondent and, according to Rake's memoirs, his mother was the opera singer Emma Luart, although this is unlikely; his elder sister, Esmé, who later flew aircraft as a ferry pilot with the Air Transport Auxiliary, also appears as a shadowy figure in his youth.
 At the age of three or four he was sent away to join a troupe of child acrobats with the fabled Sarrasani Circus, an experience which, although apparently a happy one, starved him of maternal affection and left deep emotional scars.
 He returned to Brussels in 1914, and after the death of his father from tuberculosis he claimed to have taken Emma to France and then to England, where they split once more: she travelled the country singing to British troops, while Denis improved his English and became an errand boy for Lord and Lady Aberconway, who thought he should learn a trade and enrolled him on a wireless course at a college in Earl's Court.

 When the war ended Rake returned to Belgium and took up another circus job, and then purportedly became involved in a discreet but turbulent relationship with an unidentified prince in Greece, which eventually turned sour.
 Arriving back in London with little idea of what to do next, Emma encouraged him to take to the stage: under the name of "Denis Greer", he appeared in his first production in 1923 and went on to play numerous roles in West End musical comedies.
 In June 1939 he left the cast of Ivor Novello's The Dancing Years, and three months later began his military career with the Royal Army Service Corps, serving as a translator.